To understand if a VPN can be hacked, you first need to understand exactly how a VPN works.

 If an attacker can’t compromise your VPN connection directly, they may be able to target the VPN service itself.

-It’s possible for VPN servers to be misconfigured or set with weak login credentials, which makes them an easy target for hackers.
-If an attacker gains entry to the server, they can potentially access your personal information, browsing history, and future activity when connected to the server.
+If an attacker gains entry to the server, they can access your personal information, browsing history, and future activity when connected to the server.

-For example, one of NordVPN’s servers was breached In March 2018 due to a third-party error.
+For example, one of NordVPN’s servers was breached in March 2018 due to a third-party error.
 This allowed hackers to see which users were connected to the breached server, as well as the websites they were visiting.

 In March 2021, SuperVPN, GeckoVPN, and ChatVPN were also hacked.
 As a result, the names, email addresses, location, and payment information of 21 million users were made public.

 The risk of your VPN server being compromised is significantly reduced if you choose a premium VPN service with a history of third-party security audits.
-For even more reassurance, use a VPN with RAM-only servers to prevent your data ever being written to the hard drive.

 5. By Stealing Encryption Keys